 Small Group Tours: Extremadura

-The rural landscapes, quiet villages, and golden stone cities of Extremadura are some of the most memorably beautiful in Spain.
-Yet you don’t come across many tourists here.
+The rural landscapes, quiet villages, and golden renaissance cities of Extremadura are some of the most memorably beautiful in Spain.
+Just being here provides a sense of escape.

 - Start with the power of the escape itself, a getaway to a secret, sunny corner of southwestern Spain.